ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 4. Try using a different HDD/SSD and re-run `02-PSBBN-Installer.sh`
 5. Try using a different SATA mod for your PS2

+### Notes on Save Application System (SAS):

+Save Application System (SAS) is a new standard for distributing homebrew applications for the PS2.
+Currently in beta, but already has over 20 apps available for download on the [Save Application System Apps Archive](https://ps2wiki.github.io/sas-apps-archive/).
+All SAS-compliant apps come packed in a `PSU` file and include icons and metadata, making it the recommended way to install homebrew on PSBBN.

 ### Notes on APA-Jail:

 ![APA-Jail Type-A2](https://github.com/user-attachments/assets/8c83dab7-f49f-4a77-b641-9f63d92c85e7)